A Rich History

 Tan-coloured “panel hide”—which is very hard-wearing and is so called because of its traditional use on the underside panels where the saddle rests on the horse’s back—is also used as an interior lining for many items.

 The colour contrast between bridle leather and panel hide is a signature mark of W & H Gidden small leather goods.

 Our process begins with selecting the leather.
 Each piece of bridle-butt leather—the same leather used for our saddles—is carefully checked for quality and durability.
 The pieces are then cut to the desired weight and thickness, ensuring balance between strength with malleability, a W & H Gidden trademark.

 The leather is then hand cut, assembled, and glued before being stitch-marked with a traditional pricking iron.
 From there, we hand stitch with waxed linen thread, using a traditional double-hand saddler’s stitch, to ensure strength and durability.
 Our double-handed stitch is far stronger than machine stitching and cannot unravel due to our figure-8 pattern passing needles into the same hole from back to front, using an even tension.
 Once a piece has been stitched, the work is carefully inspected and cautiously tapped down to embed the stitches into the leather.

 As most of our pieces have a raw-edge construction, the borders of a piece are sanded smooth, stained, and then burnished by hand to lay the fibres in the same direction.
 An application of gum and elbow grease by hand with a cow bone and cloth allows the edges to be polished—protecting them and providing a smooth finished surface.

-Finally, every piece is thoroughly inspected for quality and polished clean with a natural bristle brush before it leaves the hands of our artisans.
+Finally, every piece is thoroughly inspected for quality and polished clean with a natural bristle brush before it leaves our London workshop.